-Create a clone from one of the selected settings using Clone Setting icon in Display Options window.
+1. Create a clone from one of the selected settings using the Clone Setting icon in the Layers and Colors window.

-Figure 2-8 • Clone Settings in Display Options Window
+Figure 2-8 • Clone Settings in Layers and Colors

-- 2. Accept the default name "Group #" for the settings name or rename it from the Display Options window. - 3.
-Change color settings and/or select items to be displayed from Display Options window.
+- 2. Accept the default name "Group #" for the settings name or rename it from the Layers and Colors window. - 3.
+Change color settings and/or select items to be displayed from the Layers and Colors view.

-Take for example, a new settings group from the System group has been cloned and new color settings for Device > MACC cells have been set and everything else has been disabled.
-This setting is renamed to MACC ELEMENTS.
-The figure below shows what is displayed in Chip Canvas.
+For example, a new settings group from the System group has been cloned, new color settings for Device > MACC cells have been set, and everything else has been disabled.
+This setting is renamed to MACC_ELEMENTS.
+The figure below shows what is displayed in the Chip Canvas.